PanPraescribens/primitive-survival/README.md

 <h3>Roadmap</h3>

-It's mostly going to be testing and tweaking for now, but I've plans.
+It's mostly going to be testing and tweaking for now, but I've got plans.
 Big plans...

  - Familiarize myself with the whole server/client thing.
  - Get to the bottom of how to attract animals to the baited traps, much like the trough does.